-Euro surge to two-year high prompts stocks pause
+GLOBAL MARKETS-Euro surge to two-year high prompts stocks pause

-LONDON (Reuters) - The euro’s surge to an almost two-year high dominated financial markets on Friday, with most major stock exchanges consolidating after a second strong week of gains while those in mainland Europe dipped.
+LONDON, July 21 (Reuters) - The euro’s surge to an almost two-year high dominated financial markets on Friday, with most major stock exchanges consolidating after a second strong week of gains while those in mainland Europe dipped.

 Investors seem largely to have got over a period of jitters spurred by concerns over the pace of U.S. economic growth and signs that several of the world's major central banks were determined to tighten monetary policy soon.

-Thursday's meeting of the European Central Bank did just enough to show euro zone policymakers were on course to rein in their two-year old emergency program of bond-buying without quite scaring the horses.
+Thursday's meeting of the European Central Bank did just enough to show euro zone policymakers were on course to rein in their two-year old emergency programme of bond-buying without quite scaring the horses.

 The euro surged to its highest against the dollar since August 2015, but government bond yields for Europe's southern governments fell sharply - a reflection of relative confidence in the economic outlook and the cautious line taken by ECB chief Mario Draghi.